Exercises to try with your students

-Planning your academic week schedule can be a great way to use AI technology and websites such as ChatGPT can help you to do this within minutes.
+Planning weekly schedules can be a great way to use AI.
+Tools such as Copilot can help you to do this within minutes.

-Ask the AI, such as ChatGPT to make you an academic timetable for a week.
+Ask Copilot to make an academic timetable for a week.
 Then, tell it what you are doing each day, for example, your seminar times, society meet-ups, or that you would like to be able to do two hours of revision per night.

-This will help you plan your week in an interactive and fun way, whilst also saving you time when planning your schedule.
-As well as this, you can interact with the model in real-time and receive personalized responses to the questions about your timetable.
+This will help student plan their week in an interactive and fun way, whilst also saving time when planning their schedule.
+You can interact with the model in real-time and receive personalised responses to the questions about your timetable.

-Do this at the beginning of each academic week to make sure that you know where you are supposed to be and when for that upcoming week.
+Do this at the beginning of each academic week to ensure they know where they’re supposed to be and when for the upcoming week.

 Limitations

-AI may struggle because of a lack of context of your timetable.
-Although it can create text depending on the information supplied, it may not completely comprehend the context or background of the timetable.
+AI might struggle because of a lack of context for a student’s timetable.
+Although it can generate text based on the information provided, it may not fully comprehend the context or background of the timetable.
 This might result in erroneous or partial replies that are unhelpful to you.

 2. Facilitating group assessment discussions

-AI technology such as ChatGPT can help with facilitating groupwork discussions by providing initial ideas for discussion.
+AI can help with facilitating groupwork discussions by providing initial ideas for discussion.

-To do this, open ChatGPT and tell it to give you initial ideas for a group discussion in a specific area (i.e., posthumanism in literature).
-You can either build on these ideas as a group or ask ChatGPT to generate more ideas to then discuss.
-Once you have discussed these, tell ChatGPT to act like a teacher to play a question and response game.
-Put into ChatGPT ‘question my group on these areas [input the discussion ideas], wait three minutes for a response and then give us an answer’.
-In the three minutes, work in your group to answer the question before ChatGPT gives your group the answers.
-Make sure to double check your answers and not to just take ChatGPT as having all of the correct answers.
+Ask Copilot to give you initial ideas for a group discussion in a specific area (i.e., posthumanism in literature).
+You can either build on these ideas as a group or ask Copilot to generate more ideas to then discuss.
+Once you have discussed these, tell Copilot to act like a teacher and play a question-and-answer game.
+Put into Copilot “Question my group on these areas [input the discussion ideas], wait three minutes for a response and then give us an answer”.
+In the three minutes, work in your group to answer the question before Copilot gives your group the answers.
+Make sure to double-check your answers and not just rely on Copilot as having all the correct answers.

 During group revision sessions.